 PDE7A (Phosphodiesterase 7A) is a Protein Coding gene.
-Diseases associated with PDE7A include chronic lymphocytic leukemia.
-Among its related pathways are Signaling by GPCR and G Protein Signaling Pathways.
-GO annotations related to this gene include 3,5-cyclic-nucleotide phosphodiesterase activity and 3,5-cyclic-AMP phosphodiesterase activity.
-An important paralog of this gene is PDE1A.
+Diseases associated with PDE7A include Low Compliance Bladder and Impotence.
+Among its related pathways are Signaling by GPCR and DAG and IP3 signaling.
+Gene Ontology (GO) annotations related to this gene include 3',5'-cyclic-nucleotide phosphodiesterase activity and 3',5'-cyclic-AMP phosphodiesterase activity.
+An important paralog of this gene is PDE7B.

 Hydrolyzes the second messenger cAMP, which is a key regulator of many important physiological processes.
 May have a role in muscle signal transduction.

 Phosphodiesterases (PDEs) are a family of phosphohydrolyases that catalyze the hydrolysis of 3' cyclic phosphate bonds in adenosine and/or guanine 3',5' cyclic monophosphate (cAMP and/or cGMP).
 PDEs regulate the second messengers by controlling their degradation.